-You’re looking at around £60 for the Brush Mate 20 and £20 for the smaller one.
-You can pick them up from almost any trade paint counter, or do what I did and go online to My Paintbrush.
+You’re looking at around £100 for the Brush Mate 20 and £20 for the smaller one.
+You can pick these up from almost any trade paint counter, but it may be cheaper to buy Brush Mate products online at Paint Well.

 What do Other Decorators Think?

 Brush mate boxes are great to keep your oil-based brushes in.
-Most of my paint is water-based now, so I’ve gone from three brush mates, down to one.
+Most of my paint is water-based now, so I’ve gone from three brush mates down to one.
 It isn’t ideal keeping more than one coloured brush in a box as the paint runs from each brush and can contaminate the others.
-Still, it’s a lot better than the old school approach of keeping your brush in water.
+Still, it’s a lot better than the old way of keeping your brush in water.

 A brush mate does everything you need it to do.
 No way it costs fifty notes to manufacture though.
 Someone has made a serious amount of money off the back of that invention.

 The new brush mate buckets are good.
 There’s a clamp than goes around the bucket to protect the seal.
 I reckon you could leave we brushes in one of those for a thousand years and they’d still be fresh when you opened it.

 The brush box is a brilliant tool for any decorator, only downside was when they introduced the orange plastic lid for the big box, it never sealed the vapour in and you end up buying a lot more of the fluid, I’ve had 3 over the last 20 odd years and bought 2 plastic lids (throwing my metal lids away) but I have now bought 2 metal ones again and thrown the plastic ones away, expensive mistake…